 Up to this point the distillery tour is fairly routine.
 Things change when you enter the still house, however.
 Here you go through a door at ground level which allows the true scale of the four large stills to be appreciated.
 For us this was a real "wow" moment.
 Stills are all too often shoehorned into their surroundings, which gives little opportunity to really understand their function: or, indeed, even to see their true size as so much is often hidden below the visible floor line.
 What greets you in the still house at Ben Nevis Distillery is the sight shown in the header picture on this page.
 The full height of the two pairs of stills is immediately obvious.

 A walkway around the broadest part of the stills gives access to two spirit safes.
-When we visited production was not under way, and an unusual view of the interior of one of the still was possible.
+When we visited production was not under way, and an unusual view of the interior of one of the stills was possible.
 The condensers are free standing and located towards the side walls, partly hidden in the view from the door by the stills themselves.
 A visit to a bonded warehouse sadly doesn't form part of the distillery tour, but it is possible to see piles of barrels on your way back to the visitor centre for a taste of the product.